-Executive Vice-Chancellor Walker be authorized to prepare specifications, including appropriate bidding alternates, for purchase of a System-wide insurance policy to cover the liability of officers and employees arising out of the use, operation and maintenance of automobiles, trucks, tractors, and other power equipment owned by The University of Texas System, and to advertise for sealed bids for such a policy to be on an annual basis and to become effective at a time to be designated.
-It is further recommended that such specifications include the following requirements:

-- (1) A good faith check or performance bond in the amount of \$2,500 shall be required from each bidder. - (2) The insurance so purchased shall be provided on a policy form or forms approved by the State Board of Insurance as to form and the Attorney General as to liability. - (3) The named insured shall read "Officers and Employees of The University of Texas System or any Component Institution Thereof." - (4) Policy limits will be \$100,000 per person and \$300,000 per occurrence for bodily injury and \$20,000 per occurrence for property damage. - (5) No proposal will be accepted whereby The University of Texas System would become a stockholder or member of the insurance company. - (6) Proposals will be accepted only from companies authorized to do business in Texas and that have a general policy-holder's rating of A+ and a financial rating of AAA or better, as indicated in Best's Insurance Guide for 1969.

-The results of the bids and recommendations for award of the insurance contract will be presented to the Board or the Executive Committee for consideration and approval.
+- 1. Executive Vice-Chancellor Walker be authorized to prepare specifications, including appropriate bidding alternates, for purchase of a System-wide insurance policy to cover the liability of officers and employees arising out of the use, operation and maintenance of automobiles, trucks, tractors, and other power equipment owned by The University of Texas System, and to advertise for sealed bids for such a policy to be on an annual basis and to become effective at a time to be designated and that such specifications include the following requirements: - (a) A good faith check or performance bond in the amount of \$2,500 shall be required from each bidder. - (b) The insurance so purchased shall be provided on a policy form or forms approved by the State Board of Insurance as to form and the Attorney General as to liability. - (c) The named insured shall read "Officers and Employees of The University of Texas System or any Component Institution Thereof." - (d) Policy limits will be \$100,000 per person and \$300,000 per occurrence for bodily injury and \$20,000 per occurrence for property damage with alternate bids requested for \$50,000 and \$100,000 per occurrence for property damage. - (e) No proposal will be accepted whereby The University of Texas System would become a stockholder or member of the insurance company. - (f) Proposals will be accepted only from companies authorized to do business in Texas and that have a general policy-holder's rating of A+ and a financial rating of AAA or better, as indicated in Best's Insurance Guide for 1969. - 2.
+The results of the bids and recommendations for award of the insurance contract be presented to the Board or the Executive Committee for consideration and approval.